syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/dialog-editing.md

+> The Grid add or edit dialog element has the max-height property, which is calculated based on the available window height.
+So, in the normal window (1920 x 1080), it is possible to set the dialog’s height up to 658px.

 ## Show or hide columns in dialog editing

 The Grid has the option to show hidden columns or hide visible columns while editing in the dialog edit mode by using the [ActionBegin](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ActionBegin) event of the Grid.